woocommerce/woocommerce-admin/client/layout/activity-panel/activity-card/README.md

 This component is similar to `ActivityCard` in output, but renders no real content, just loading placeholders.
 This is also hidden from any interaction with screen readers using `aria-hidden`.

-It does expect `children`, which should be spans with class `is-placeholder`.
-This will let you define how many lines of placeholder content you want to show.

 ## How to use:

 ```jsx